forestgrape/coronavirus/index.md

 ### Model

-The model proposes the infection pathway:
+In the following, a model of dry form transmission of Sars-Cov-1 and Sars-Cov-2 is proposed.
+The virus is attached to dry particulates or even just as a single particle.
+These dry particles dust like fly around or in the case of tiny particulates diffuse smoke like around.
+This yields a different transmission pattern than the aerosol [Tellier](#Tellier), which is however still a relevant transmission pathway.
+The droplet model is likely to be less relevant, due to the obligate lung [entry](#entry) for Sars-Cov-2.

+In their very illustrative paper [Chan et al.](#chan) show that the Sars-Cov-1 keeps its infectiousness in dry form so the dry form infection is possible in theory.

+The newly proposed infection:
 * Dry Particulates in Air -> Lung

-known aerosol pathway:
+in addition to the known aerosol pathway:
 * Aersol with Virus in Air -> Respiratory Tract

-for the coronavirus the relevant part of the respiratory tract is the lung.
+for the coronavirus the relevant part of the respiratory tract is the [lung](#entry).

-aerosols and dry particulates can convert to each other:
+Aerosols containing particulates and dry particulates can convert to each other:

 * Dry Particulates in Air  -> Aersol with Virus in Air (more likely in humid air, particulates act as condensation nuclei)
 * Dry Particulates in Air  <- Aersol with Virus in Air (more likely in dry air)

-Dry particulates get into the air either by the above conversion, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
+Dry particulates get into the air either by the above conversion from aerosols, probably directly from an infected lung [to be searched/calculated if this is possible, work in progress] or from dirt.
+Dirt can be from sedimented air particles on the floor or fomites or from faeces. [to check: vacuum cleaner particle filter size].  [to be improved and check if dirt is relevant]

-Infectious aerosols can be get into the air from the lower or upper respiratory tract.
-In the the upper respiratory tract there are viruses to since particles exhaled from the lung are often [deposited](#depositions) in the upper respiratory tract.
+Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking [citation to be added].
+In the the upper respiratory tract there are viruses too, since particles exhaled from the lung are often [deposited](#depositions) in the upper respiratory tract.
+This is exploited for Covid-19 swab tests in the pharynx.

-In their very illustrative paper [Chan et al.](#chan) show that the Sars-Cov-1 keeps its infectiousness in dry form so this form transmission is possible in theory.

 <!--